ylhyra/ylhyra_content/not_data/content/explanations/Cases/First_case.md

 reviewed: no
 ---

+# Nominative case – the first case

 There are four [[cases]] in Icelandic.
-The '''first case''' in the [[declension table]] is known as the "nominative case".<note>On Ylhýra we refer to it as the "first case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

-In Icelandic the first case is called '''nefnifall''' and is abbreviated as '''nf.'''
-Nefnifall literally means "naming case".
-The English name "nominative" also means "related to naming" in Latin.</note> It is the default case for a word and it shows that the word is doing something — it is the main [[w:Subject (grammar)|subject]] of the sentence.
+The first case in the [[declension table]] is the '''nominative case'''.<note>Known as '''nefnifall''' in Icelandic, abbreviated as '''nf.'''</note><note>You can remember this word by remembering that "nominative" means "related to naming", as in the related word "nominate".
+The word that is being named is the main word of the sentence.<br/>The same applies to Icelandic where "nefnifall" means "naming case".</note> It is the default case for a word and it shows that the word is doing something — it is the main [[w:Subject (grammar)|subject]] of the sentence.

 The [[Helper word|helper words]] you use to force a word into the first case is „hér er“ ("here is").